Year 11 & 12

-- Undertake five sequences of Units 3 and 4 studies, plus Religious Education
+- Undertake five Units 3 & 4 subjects, plus Religious Education

 It is expected that irrespective of a student’s study of a Unit 3 and 4 sequence in Year 11 she will undertake five Unit 3 and 4 sequences in Year 12.

 The VCAL program is an applied learning program offered as an alternative to VCE for students in Year 11 and 12, whose learning style is one which benefits from “hands on” experiential programs.
 Students participate in a VET (Vocational Education & Training) course at Certificate II or III level and attend weekly Structured Workplace Learning (SWL).